Hebe-330/ci-cd/README.md

 # Example to-do List Application

 This repository is a simple to-do list manager that runs on Node.js.
+You can use it for daily schedule management tool.

 ## Getting started